 I have no idea.

-So now, I’m providing boundaries and expectations, and giving my kids freedom to learn how they do things best.
+So now, I’m providing boundaries and expectations and giving my kids the freedom to learn how they do things best.
 I’m stepping back and letting them learn from experience and mistakes.
 I’m here if they need me, and I’ll give them advice.
 But, I try not to dictate now.